 - Learning medical Spanish in daily medical Spanish immersion classes (and general Spanish immersion classes) with native Spanish speakers

-- Staying with a local host family (one student per family) so that you’re immersed in speaking Spanish 24/7 and acquiring Spanish as you relate to your host family and experience daily culture in Central America
+- Staying with a local host family (one student per family) so that you’re immersed in speaking Spanish 24/7 and acquiring Spanish as you relate to your host family and experience daily culture in Latin America

 - You deliver health education on volunteer medical projects in order to serve communities with identified health needs

 - We attend health lectures in Spanish by local healthcare providers and tour local hospitals and clinics in order to see healthcare in action